Rehansaputradewantoro/ForexSmartBot/README.md

 # ForexSmartBot

 Automated forex trading bot written in Python.
-It trades currency pairs such as **EURUSD** and **USDJPY** using a simple moving average crossover strategy.
-The bot adjusts trade amounts dynamically between **$10** and **$100** based on recent trading performance, aiming to optimize the investment per operation.
+It trades currency pairs such as **EURUSD**, **USDJPY** and more, using a simple moving average crossover strategy.
+The bot adjusts trade amounts dynamically between a specific range based on recent trading performance, aiming to optimize the investment per operation.

 ## Table of Contents